smart-data-lake/getting-started/presentation/lecture_notes.md

 * Spark Specific Features: BreakDataFrameLineage and Autocaching

 ### BreakDataFrameLineage and Autocaching
-* By default spark creates a plan of operations and process them if the target element needs to be realized
+* By default, spark creates a plan of operations and process them if the target element needs to be realized
   - computation is performed again even if the data is written to a dataObject (file, or table,...)
 * Spark provides an option called *cache* to keep the created data in memory
 * SDLB uses this option by default for all defined dataObjects, thus during the execution of a pipeline each dataFrame is computed only once, even when used multiple times